kevinfrei/EMP/README.md

 ## Stuff to do

 1. Debounce the living crap out of state saving to disk.
 Seriously, that's outta control.
+1. Break the persistence data into smaller chunks.
+The DB is read-only from the UI, after all!
 2. Add custom Playlist capabilities
 3. Make adding new music "append" new keys (no key re-use)
 4. Make changing music "migrate" keys?